opensearch-project/project-website/_posts/2024-01-03-opensearch-performance-improvements.md

 * Use cases around ascending and descending sort with_after_timestamp saw regression which is a known case for smaller workload with this merge policy.
 * Other common use cases for log analytics, such as Multi-term aggregation, hourly_agg, range, and scroll queries exhibited comparable performance, with a subtle improvement of less than 5% attributed to the new segment merge policy.

-#### Detailed Results: OS 2.11 Tiered merge policy vs OS 2.11 LogByteSize merge policy
+#### Detailed results: OS 2.11 Tiered merge policy vs OS 2.11 LogByteSize merge policy

 **Setup**: 3 data nodes (r5.xlarge) with 32 GB RAM and 16 GB heap.
 3 cluster manager nodes (c5.xlarge) with 8 GB RAM and 4 GB heap.
 Index settings: 3 Shards and 0 replicas, `max_segment_size`: 500 MB, `refresh_interval`: 1 s.